somedatapacket/docs.humio.com/content/configuration/_index.md

 # This is necessary to limit how much memory searches can use and avoid out of memory etc.
 MAX_STATE_LIMIT=20000

+# SECONDARY_DATA_DIRECTORY enables using a secondary file system to
+# store segment files.
+When to move the files is controlled by
+# PRIMARY_STORAGE_PERCENTAGE
+# Secondary_storage is not enabled by default.
+# Note!
+When using docker, make sure to mount the volume
+# into the container as well.
+# See te page on "Secondary storage" for more information.
+SECONDARY_DATA_DIRECTORY=/secondaryMountPoint/humio-data2
+PRIMARY_STORAGE_PERCENTAGE=80
 ```

 ## Java virtual machine parameters